GeminiDRSoftware/DRAGONS/geminidr/doc/usermanuals/primitives/primitive_recordPixelStats.rst

 Issues and Limitations
 ----------------------
 The calculated parameters will only be added to the header if they are numerical values.
-Non-numerical value, such as "NaN", etc. will not be added to the header.
+Non-numerical values, such as "NaN", etc. will not be added to the header.